awsdocs/amazon-eventbridge-user-guide/doc_source/eb-use-resource-based.md

 To allow EventBridge to publish to an Amazon SNS topic, use the `aws sns get-topic-attributes` and the `aws sns set-topic-attributes` commands\.

 **Note**
-You can't use of `Condition` blocks in Amazon SNS topic policies for EventBridge\.
+You can't use `Condition` blocks in Amazon SNS topic policies for EventBridge\.

 **To add permissions that enable EventBridge to publish SNS topics**